-Divide students into small groups and encourage them to explore the range of objects in the 'touch and feel' boxes (where the items are hidden from view and the students can only feel the contents of the box).
+Divide students into small groups and encourage them to explore the range of objects in the 'touch and feel' boxes (where the items are hidden from view and the students can feel, but not see, the contents of the box).
 Ask students to share their observations as they explore the items.
 Encourage them to describe the way the items feel.

-When each group has had the opportunity to feel the items, ask students to return to their seats and share their observations.
-Write their descriptions in a class science journal.
-Ask students if they can guess what the items are and how they are drawing their conclusions.
+When each group has had the opportunity to feel the items, ask students to return to their seats and share their observations and write their descriptions in their science journal.
+Ask students if they can guess what the items are and encourage them to explain how they are drawing their conclusions.